Assess query performance using Query Store

 View pg_stat data

-4. Type the following query and select Run.
+2. Replace the existing query with the following one and select Run.

 SELECT